 It's not all about the money, you know.
 You can't assume that your client can be turned upside-down to shake more cash out of their pockets.
 It doesn't work that way.
 If they need an extra bit of help, and it's only going to take you half an hour to sort, carefully consider whether you should charge more.
 Sometimes, it's good to throw in the odd freebie.

 I've heard horror stories of agencies requiring another five grand for five minutes of effort.
-It takes the piss, it really does.
-And it damages any chance of developing a decent relationship with your client.
-Unless you're on a mission to make as much money as possible, without any real desire to retain them.
+It takes the mick, it does.
+And it damages any chance of developing a decent relationship with your client – unless you're on a mission to make as much money as possible without any real desire to retain them.
 If that's the case, it's a fool's game.
 Marketing directors don't stay in the same place for long.
 They move around.
-Oh, and they talk... hence, the inspiration for this article.
+Oh, and they talk – hence, the inspiration for this article.